dmytrokabanets318/auctions_laravel/README.md

 ## How to

 Deploy:

 	php artisan migrate:fresh --seed
 	php artisan serve
 	npm run watch

 With socket io:

 	node WebSocketServer/server.js

   ##### You may need to update with composer
+---
 Use:

-		 Login with any user from user0 to user5 -> "'user0'@mail.com" and password "123"
+>Login with any user from user0 to user5 -> "'user0'@mail.com" and password "123"
-		 OR
+>
+>OR
+>
-		 Register a new account
+>Register a new account

-		 Increase balance
+>Increase balance
+>
-		 Open another tab to visualize real time data exchange
+>Open another tab to visualize real time data exchange

 ## Future features